Flexible working: successful practices to unleash the benefits

 Essentially, it is any working pattern different to your existing one.

-What rights to flexible working do employees have?
+What rights do employees have?

 According to The Flexible Working Regulations 2014, every employee has the legal right to request flexible working once per year if they have been working for their employer for at least 26 weeks.